Mungeli district

-Mungeli district is a district of Chhattisgarh, India, with headquarters in Mungeli.
+Mungeli district is a district of Chhattisgarh, India, with its headquarters in Mungeli.
 It was carved out of Bilaspur district in 2013.

+History

+Mungeli received the status of a tehsil in 1860.
+After 142 years, it became a district.
+The new created district comprised the three tehsils of Mungeli, Patharia and Lormi.
+It was established as a district in January 2012 after being separated from Bilaspur district.

-Popular In Media
+Popular in media

-The story of Netflix movie Chaman Bahaar is based in Mungeli district.
-The story revolves around a young man who runs a paan thela on a semi-deserted road, after Mungeli district was carved out of Bilaspur district.
+The story of Netflix film Chaman Bahaar is set in Mungeli district.
+The story revolves around a young man who runs a paan thela on a semi-deserted road, after the formation of Mungeli district from Bilaspur district.
 Actor Jitendra Kumar plays the lead role.